DT-Newman/Flutter-Matching-Game/README.md

 ![Flutter matching game](match.gif)

-This game was originally created for a scientific outreach event, where children had to try to identify cell organelles and match them correctly to their associated microscopy images.
+This game was originally created for a scientific outreach event, where children had to try to identify cell organelles and match them correctly to their associated function, cartoon and microscopy images.

 ## Specifying cards